asyncio-docs/asyncio-doc/hello_world.rst

 Simple coroutine
 ----------------

-Example using the :meth:`BaseEventLoop.run_until_complete` method to schedule simple function that will wait one second, print 'hello' and then finish.
+Example using the :meth:`BaseEventLoop.run_until_complete` method to schedule a simple function that will wait one second, print 'hello' and then finish.

-Because it is launched with `run_until_complete`, the :term:`event loop <event loop>` itself with terminate once the :term:`coroutine <coroutine>` is completed.
+Because it is launched with `run_until_complete`, the :term:`event loop <event loop>` itself will terminate once the :term:`coroutine <coroutine>` is completed.

 .. literalinclude:: examples/hello_world.py